-Drop It is a super-simple dexterity/strategy game for 2-4 players from Kosmos Games.
-It is fast-paced and very easy to learn.
-Drop It is great for friends and families – kids and adults.
+Drop It is a simple dexterity/strategy game for 2-4 players from Kosmos Games.
+It is fast-paced, easy to learn, and easy to teach.
+Drop It is great for friends and families, kids and adults.
 It is one of those games we think that every family should have in their game collection.

 What’s in the box?